 Most grass grown for landscaping can be divided into two types: warm season grasses and cool season grasses.
 Warm season grasses grow best between 80° to 95°F, while cool season grasses grow best between 65° and 75°F. In Georgia, we’re in a bit of a transitional zone climate-wise.
 Depending on conditions and location, our customers occasionally have different types of grass than other customers.
 Other customers might have one type of grass in their front yard and a different type in their backyard.
 Either way, we’re sure to accommodate the weather a property will get at different times of the year by planting the right grass types!

-Common lawn issues
+Common lawn issues in Georgia

 Every day, in my work with Plants Creative, I see lawns that are suffering, either through brown spots, bald patches, or weed invasion.
 But there is hope!
 Through regular maintenance and other special treatments, your lawn can look healthy and lush.